cateiru/cateiru/README.md

 # Hi there 👋

-## Who am I ?
+## Who am I

+- My name is Yuto Watanabe
-- japanese 🇯🇵
+- Japanese 🇯🇵
-- student 👨‍🎓 (esp. a university student)
+- Student 👨‍🎓 (esp. a university student)
 - I like anime and manga.
   - Watched amines: [jump to Annict](https://annict.jp/@cateiru/watched)
 - and programming!!!